dwilding/frogtab/README.md

     ./install_frogtab.sh /path/to/public
     ```

-    Where */path/to/public* is directory that is accessible via the web.
+    Where */path/to/public* is a directory that is accessible via the web.

 To use Frogtab, open your browser, then navigate to the web-accessible directory from step 3.